 Camp Tahkodah is about faith, fun and friendship.
 It is a place to be outdoors and enjoy nature and to grow with people who love the Lord and are living daily for Him.

 Honor Choir offers five days of advanced work in choral music and related fields, including music literature, sight-reading, and group voice instruction.

-The Faculty Technology Showcase is a yearly fall event that provides the opportunity for Harding faculty and guests to share and visit with colleagues about the new and innovative teaching technologies they use in their classrooms that enhance teaching and improve student learning.
+The Faculty Technology Showcase provides the opportunity for faculty to share innovative teaching technologies that enhance teaching and student learning.

-Family Weekend is an opportunity to visit campus and experience Harding with your students or future students, attending classes and chapel, and other special campus activities.
+Visit campus on Family Weekend to experience Harding with your students or future students.

-Enjoy connecting with old friends and classmates for reunions, tailgating, the homecoming musical and more for a weekend of spirit and camaraderie.
+Enjoy connecting with old friends and classmates for reunions, tailgating and the homecoming musical for a weekend of spirit and camaraderie.